-1.- John Caesar, pioneer of Canadian Pacific Station Gardens.
+1 .- John Caesar, pioneer of Canadian Pacific Station Gardens.
 2.-First Canadian Pacific Station Garden at Markdale, Ont., 1881.

+a station with the rails running past it.
+He decided that passengers should sit up and take notice when they passed through his territory, so he started in to landscape garden it.
+Soon he had a heavity enot where here.
 John Caesar, like his great prototype, "same, saw and conquered."
-When he first started as station agent at Markdale, Ont., back in 1881, it was just a station with the rails running past it.
-He decided that passengers should Waiters were accustomed to wait, over; free catalogue, A. H. Switzer, sit up and take notice when they passed through his territory, so he started and so were the Guests. in to landscape garden it.
-Soon he had a beauty spot where before there And there was a day when I was had been little to interest the traveller.
+When in to landscape garden it.
+Soon he had a beauty spot where before there had been little to interest the traveller.
 Canadian Pacific officials were quick there, and a man entered, and he said, to recognize the value of the work and the Floral Department of the railway "I desire a Steak, and I want it to-day Maisie-"But he hasn't got the five was formed.
-Mr. Caesar was chosen to look after the beautification of the and not to-morrow, for I am about to That has wings to fly, thousand dollars and nobody else has road and he has to his credit a large number of stations through Ontario, take a Train."
-Quebec, New Brunswick, and Maine.
-Since 1871 Mr. Caesar has been drawing pay cheques from railways and probably has signed more than any other concerning the Waiter, saying, "He living railroad man.
-When he retired in 1917 on his agent's pension, he he never came back, he never came back, he never came back any more; but went on to work at landscape gardening and has literally created hundreds his neck I will break if he bring not of station gardens, some of them real showplaces.
-"I have received new life that Steak when we meet on that from the soil," he says, in replies to compliments on his fresh complexion Beautiful Shore." and alert manner, for he is a man well in the seventies, and he hopes to And it came to pass after a time make many more gardens before he completes his life span.
-RED HOT JULY DAYS The Tariff Police-HARD ON THE BABY guard to prevent these troubles, or, nessed.
+Mr. Caesar was chosen to look after the beautification of the and not to-morrow, for I am about to thousand dollars and nobody else has road and be has to his credit a large number of stations through Ontario, Quebec, New Brunswick, and Maine.
+Since 1871 Mr. Caesar has been drawing pay cheques from railways and probably has signed more than any other living railroad man.
+When he retired in 1917 on his agent's pension, he went on to work at landscape gardening and has literally created hundreds his neck I will break if he bring not of station gardens, some of them real showplaces.
+"I have received new life that Steak when we meet on that from the soil," he says, in replies to compliments on his fresh complexion Beautiful Shore." and alert manner, for he is a man well in the seventles, and he hopes to make many more gardens before he completes his life span.

+RED HOT JULY DAYS The Tariff Police-HARD ON THE BABY

+guard to prevent these troubles, or, nessed.